nee-tee/Blockchain-patient-records/README.md

 A prototype patient record management system combining a **custom Python blockchain** (built from scratch) and a **Solidity smart contract deployed to the Ethereum Sepolia Testnet**.
 Built for a fictional healthcare organisation, HealthCare Innovations Ltd., as part of an MSc Blockchain module (LDS7006M).
+You can read the report [here](https://github.com/nee-tee/Blockchain-patient-records/blob/main/BLOCKCHAIN%20Project.pdf)

 ## Overview